wilsonliaows/docs/connectors/servicenow/create.md

 ### Override template
 You can choose to override the pre-defined template values that will be automatically applied to the newly created record.
 If **Yes** is selected, any data provided for columns will be applied instead of template default values.
 This field defaults to **No**.

-### Columns to be added
+### New record values
-Provide data for every column that needs to be filled for the record create in the selected table.
+Provide data for every column that needs to be filled for the new record in the selected table.
 This can be done by mapping datapills from previous triggers or actions into the respective columns.